Carnage-Team/carnage-team.github.io/_posts/2019-09-13-linux-privilege-escalation.md

 Personally I prefer the smart enum script, because of the format question:answer (is very easy to read).
 There is a lot of information there, and it may directly guide you to the vulnerability you are looking for, but other times you may need to do manual checks.

-1. Executable abuse

 1. SUDO abuse
 2. SUID/GUID abuse

-1. Kernel Exploits
+3. Kernel Exploits
-2. Credentials
+4. Credentials
-3. Cronjobs/services running as root
+5. Cronjobs/services running as root
-4. Capabilities
+6. Capabilities
-5. Writeable things
+7. Writeable things
-6. NFS shares
+8. NFS shares
-7. Services running at localhost
+9. Services running at localhost
-8. Docker, Lxd groups
+10. Docker, Lxd groups

 **SUDO abuse**